 Maximum amount of data hat can be stored on the remote node.
 This figure should be based on the maximum outage duration that is to be handled, multiplied by the average amount of data per interval flowing to all database collections on the collecting node.
 Maximum size is 2047 (i.e. 2GB).

-Allows groups of Prognosis nodes separated by non-multicast routers (or routers configured to not propagate multicast packets) to discover each other with a small amount of user configuration.
-This form of discovery can result in all Prognosis nodes knowing of all other Prognosis nodes.
+Allows groups of nodes separated by non-multicast routers (or routers configured to not propagate multicast packets) to discover each other with a small amount of user configuration.
+This form of discovery can result in all nodes knowing of all other nodes.
 To discover systems on other subnets, at least one node on each subnet needs to be configured to connect to (at least) one node on each of the other subnets.
 The underlying TCP/IP protocols are used for communication.

 Specifies the name(s) of the TCP/IP process(es) through which a Windows Client session may be established.
 For HPE NonStop the default process name is $ZTC0.

-The base port number and the next six ports are reserved for Prognosis use.
+The base port number and the next six ports are reserved for use.
 See the Port Requirements for full details.

 On platforms other than HPE NonStop, it is not recommended to change the TCPIP-PORT setting while Prognosis is running.
 The TCPIP-PORT setting affects communication between all Prognosis processes and any changes to this setting will take effect only when a process is started.
-If the TCPIP-PORT setting is changed while Prognosis is running, new Prognosis processes which start may have a different TCPIP-PORT setting to other Prognosis processes and will be unable to communicate.
+If the TCPIP-PORT setting is changed while Prognosis is running, new Prognosis processes that start may have a different TCPIP-PORT setting to other Prognosis processes and will be unable to communicate.
 This includes control interfaces, such as the IRSHUTDN program, which will be unable to shutdown Prognosis.

 For this reason, it is recommended to only update the TCPIP-PORT setting while Prognosis is stopped.
 To update the port setting use the following options: